 Culture | 3 MIN READ

-We caught up with Fiona Smithson, who joins as our new Head of Paid Media.
-We asked Fiona about her career, her vision for the role, and what colleagues and clients can look forward to working alongside her.
+We caught up with David Stubbs, who joined our Analytics and Data team as Analytics Engineer.
+We asked David about his career, vision for the role, and what colleagues and clients can expect.

 What made you choose Fresh Egg as the next step in your career path?

 I was looking for ways to become part of a community in Worthing by finding local work while also looking to specialise in data engineering from my marketing and data background.
 And then Fresh Egg posted a job not long after my search, and I had to apply as an Analytics Engineer!

 With AI and new technology such as Google Analytics 4 coming into play, data teams are needed more than ever to enable companies to gather, sort and analyse their business.

 David Stubbs, Analytics Engineer

 How has the world of analytics changed as a specialism during the last year?